CodeEagle/CodableStoreKit/README.md

 ## Usage

+### Step 1

-Step one make your Codable structs or classes conform to the `CodableStoreable` protocol.
+Make your Codable structs or classes conform to the `CodableStoreable` protocol.

 ```swift
 /// The User Struct